christopher-boustros/CPP-Command-Line-Tic-Tac-Toe-Game/README.md

 ### License

-This repository is released under the [MIT License](https://opensource.org/licenses/MIT).
+This repository is released under the [MIT License](https://opensource.org/licenses/MIT) (see LICENSE).